The epididymis-specific proteome

 The secretoglobin family 2A member 1, also called Mammaglobin B, is encoded by the gene SCGB2A1.
 Although the knowledge and function of this protein is limited, previous data have shown that SCGB2A1 binds androgens and other steroids.
 SCGB2A1 is highly homologous to Mammaglobin A, encoded by the SCGB2A2, but the tissue expression for these two related genes differs.
 SCGB2A2 is highly expressed in mammary glands, while SCGB2A1 is group enriched in the epididymis and cervical glands.

 The epididymis also shares group enriched gene expression of several genes with non-reproductive organs.
 One example is the gene PKHD1 encoding a protein thought to be involved in tubulogenesis.
-Apart from the kidney, our data shows that PKHD1 is group enriched at high levels in both epididymis and pancreas.
+Apart from the epididymis, our data shows that PKHD1 is group enriched at high levels in both kidney and pancreas.

 The epididymis is a highly coiled, single tubular structure that connects each testicle to the vas deferens, and later the ejaculatory system.
 The epididymal tube measures around 6-8 meters and originates from the embryonic Wolffian duct (also called the mesonephric duct), as the other parts of the male excretory duct system.
 The main functions of the epididymis are to store, transport and protect the spermatozoa as they pass through the tube.
 The newly synthesized, immature sperm cells that enter the epididymis from the efferent ductules are unable to fertilize an oocyte until subjected to several biochemical modifications that occur in the highly dynamic luminal milieu of the epididymis.
 The epididymal fluid milieu, expressed by the specialized regions of the epididymis, the caput (head), corpus (body) and cauda (tail), is important for the sperm to acquire their forward motility during the transit through the epididymal glands.
 The epididymis participates in the uptake and processing of residual and apoptotic bodies, and debris from the process of spermatogenesis in the testis.